learn-co-curriculum/js-jquery-dom-reading/README.md

 We can alter the DOM through several different ways:

-+ Add/remove/hide/show HTML elements in the page.
++ Add/remove/ HTML elements in the page.
+  + You can add elements with functions like `appendChild`.
+  + You can remove elements with the similarly named `removeChild`.
+  + Both of these functions can be called on any node in the DOM tree.
 + Add/remove/change HTML attributes.
+  + If you have a DOM node called `element`, `element.attributes` gives you access to its attributes.
+  + You can remove attributes with `removeAttribute`.
 + Add/remove/change  CSS styles.
+  + You can modify any DOM node's `style` property.
-+ Listen for key presses or mouse events upon Elements
++ Listen for key presses or mouse events on Elements.
+  + You can add a listener directly using `addEventListener`.
+Elements emit an [extensive array](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) of events.
 + Create events in the page.

 ## Selecting Elements